tektoncd/triggers/docs/triggerbindings.md

 In an [`EventListener`](eventlisteners.md), you may specify multiple bindings as part of your trigger.
 This allows you to create reusable bindings that can be mixed and matched with various triggers.
-For example, a trigger with one binding that extracts event information, and another bind that provides deploy environment information:
+For example, a trigger with one binding that extracts event information, and another binding that provides deploy environment information:

 ```yaml